Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 including FPort; payload overhead will be 8 bits as FPort is already a part of LoRaWAN payload.
 MTU is: _4 windows * 63 tiles * 10 bytes per tile = 2520 bytes_

-_Note_: As LoRaWAN is a radio communication, it is RECOMMENDED for an implementation to use ACK mechanism at the end of each window:
+For battery powered SCHC sender, it is RECOMMENDED to use ACK mechanism at the end of each window instead of waiting the end of all windows:

-* SCHC receiver sends an SCHC ACK after every window even if there is no missing tiles.
+* SCHC receiver sends a SCHC ACK after every window even if there is no missing tiles.
 * SCHC sender waits for the SCHC ACK from the SCHC receiver before sending tiles from next window.
 If the SCHC ACK is not received, it should send an SCHC ACK REQ up to MAX_ACK_REQUESTS time as described previously.

-SCHC sender MUST implement both cases to ensure compatibility with all implementations.
-This feature allows the implementation to select between:

- * SCHC ACK after every window: Save battery life by preventing a device to transmit full payload if the network cannot be reached
- * Otherwise: Reduce downlink load on the network by reducing the number of downlinks
+For non-battery powered devices, SCHC receiver can also choose to send a SCHC ACK only at the end of all windows.
+It will reduce downlink load on the network, by reducing the number of downlinks.

+SCHC implementations must be compatible with both behavior, and selection is made on a RuleID basis.
+The rules datamodel MUST include this field in the fragmentation rules for LoRaWAN.

 #### Regular fragments